Paul John Port Cask

 As far as whiskies you might know that are in the same ballpark, think Dalmore Port Cask, Glenmorangie Malaga, Bushmills Banyuls or GlenDronach Cask Strength Batch 10.
 Aberlour and The Macallan are also up there.
 Seriously, if you love traditionally Sherried Scotch, this one will tick a huge number of boxes for you.

-Created Exclusively for the Club, Paul John Port Cask achieved the highest ever rated blind tasting from our Members (true story), and at $140, it's one you're going to want to Double Up on.
+Created Exclusively for the Club, Paul John Port Cask achieved the highest ever rated blind tasting from our Members (true story) and went on to win a gold medal and be the highest-scoring Asian single malt in the 2023 International Wine and Spirits Competition.
+At $140, you'll want to grab one before the last of them's gone.
 Not yet a Member?
 Sign Up free now so you don't miss out!

 Age: No Age Statement